lululoid/Miui_Launcher_Mod_MIUI_14_FOG_CN/README.md

 - More ...........

 ### Notes
-- Tested on Global/Cn/Eu ROMs based on MIUI 13 - Android 12
+- Tested on Global/Cn/Eu ROMs based on MIUI 13 and MIUI 14 and CN too - Android 12
-- Miui 14 Cn users need to install core patch lsposed and extract apk to install, Eu users can flash the module simply
+- Miui 14 CN users need to install core patch lsposed Eu users can flash the module simply
 - If you use this Launcher on your custom rom don't forget to give credits for the effort
 - For issues or questions you can send a message in [Telegram](https://t.me/amogus_discussion) group.